MK-467-Woofya/gamification-tool/README.md

 Ultimately, through enhanced interaction, this project seeks to incentivise attending these events and fostering more experiences between dog and owner.

-The project is comrised of three main parts:
+The project is comprised of two main parts:

 ### 1. An __API tool__ built on Django Rest Framework
 The main focus of the project.
-A dedicated API tool which provides extensibility to the main mocked Woofya application described below.
+A dedicated API tool which provides extensibility to the main Woofya application.

 API users are extensions of a Woofya user and only store the user's username along with the gamification aspects provided by the API including points, quests, check-ins by the user, titles, badges, etc.

-After users login via the mock woofya site, an API user is created if the username doesn't exist within API database.
-Currently this is done at the mock homepage, but if used by the real main application, will need to be either integrated into the main application front end somewhere or possbily ran as a batch to connect the database of current users.
+After entering a username, an API user is created if the username doesn't exist within API database.
+Currently this is done at the homepage, but if used by the real main application, will need to be either integrated into the main application front end somewhere or possbily ran as a batch to connect the database of current users.

 Users can then access their gamification profile features.
 The API endpoints only require the username from the main application backend and an application-wide token.

-### 2. A __Web backend__ mock Woofya built to simulate the real application, also delivered through a Django REST application.
-This is the part of the project simulating the main Woofya application.
-For this project's purposes it should contain the main application users, locations, events - any relevant features of the main Woofya application the API needs to interact with.

-Implementations in the web backend need only be minimal.
-Users only need credentials, for instance.
-And views for locations to check in to only need to show the API functionality.
-As such, there is no need to worry about making forms in the front end for creating, updating or deleting these entities.
-Posting directly to the endpoint, using the admin dashboard, or using some database initialiser is suitable enough.

-Integration into the main application in production would remove the need for this backend, replacing the endpoints with those used by Woofya.

 ### 3. A __Reactjs frontend__ for delivering the content.
 The frontend exists to primarily display the user gamification end points and their interactions with the main application.
 For instance, users will see and interact with their points, have a collection of titles, locations visited, quests active and completed, and have access to a marketplace for spending points.

-Views simulating minimal versions of main application features are necessary for this project.
+Views simulating minimal versions of main application features may be necessary for this project.
 E.g. Locations to check-in to.
 However, In the case of integration into the main application, these views would no longer be required, or could possibly be repurposed testing.

 ## Table of Contents